dcos/examples/cloudflare-argotunnel/1.11/README.md

 Next we switch to the east coast DC/OS cluster.

 Again we configure `cloudflare hostname`, `local service url`, and a `load balancer pool name`.
-The values for the 1st two are the same, but for the LB pool this time we enter `us-east`
+The value for the `cloudflare hostname` stays the same.
+We localy target elastic-east, and for the LB pool we enter `us-east`. ... need to update image to show elasti-east in local url ...

 ![Resources](img/lb03.png)